cmake-basis/BASIS/data/template/README.txt

   - src/                Source code files.
   - test/               Implementation of software tests and corresponding data.

-  - AUTHORS             A list of the people who contributed to this software.
+  - AUTHORS.txt         A list of the people who contributed to this software.
-  - README              This readme file.
+  - README.txt          This readme file.
-  - COPYING             The copyright and license notices.
+  - COPYING.txt         The copyright and license notices.
-  - INSTALL             Build and installation instructions.
+  - INSTALL.txt         Build and installation instructions.

   Binary Package